samuellihn/obsidian-freeview/public/Optical Lithography.md

 W = k_1 \frac{\lambda}{NA}
 $$

-> $K_1$ is an emperical value that depends of the ability to distinguish between small changes of intensity - typically 0.75
+> $K_1$ is an empirical value that depends of the ability to distinguish between small changes of intensity - typically 0.75

 As feature sizes decrease, numerical aperture $NA$ gets larger (better lenses) and $\lambda$ gets smaller (shorter wavelength light)